ChristineEC/be-a-dear-volunteer/README.md

 The Be a Dear project as a whole contains three apps:
 1. The Volunteer app: houses all front-end CRUD.
     - Models: Beneficiary, Slot, Classroom
-        - Beneficiary and Slot: together with allauth.User provide full front-end CRUD
+        - Beneficiary and Slot, together with Django's allauth User model, provide full front-end CRUD
-        - Classroom: enables teachers to sort user profiles (see below) by Classroom in the admin panel.
+        - Classroom enables teachers to sort user profiles (see below) by Classroom in the admin panel.
     - Templates:
         - index.html "Home"
         - volunteer_opportunties.html "Volunteer"
-        - beneficiary_detail.html (full CRUD) - slug
+        - beneficiary_detail.html **(full CRUD)** - slug
-        - student_dashboard.html (RUD) "My Dashboard"
+        - student_dashboard.html **(RUD)** "My Dashboard"
         - update_task.html (RUD) - Edit buttons on dashboard
     - Forms:
         - SlotForm (full CRUD in one template, RU in another)